tshepang/blog/content/the-new-world-2005.md

 which probably exceeds that of the [Apocalypto]; the struggling white inhabitants and especially the kids).

-The gal playing *Pocahontas* must have been quite a search, given that she's so perfect and gorgeous and all that shit.
+The woman playing *Pocahontas* must have been quite a search, given that she's so perfect and gorgeous and all that shit.
 Collin Farrell, who helped me undermine the movie on first appearance, does manage to pull quite a decent performance too.